 compounds.
 The sum of the two FICs (ΣFIC) was then used to determine the type of interaction between the two compounds.
 The combination is considered synergistic when the ΣFIC is ≤0.5, additive when >1.0 and < 1.0, indifferent when the ΣFIC is >1 to <2, and antagonistic when the ΣFIC is ≥2 (Orhan et al., 2005)

 2.5 Preparation of CORMs and control compounds

-2.5.1 Preparation of PhotoCORM solutions and its derivate compounds
+2.5.1 Preparation of PhotoCORM solutions and its derivative compounds